Svedrin/mumble-django-docs/en/web_server_setup.rst

 Web Server setup
 ================

-In order to run Django on a production webserver, you need to configure a few things.
-I have found using mod_wsgi with an Apache2 webserver to be most convenient, because it does not interfere with other scripting laguages (as mod_python does, as far as I know), and you do not need to handle server processes as you would when using FastCGI.
+In order to run Django on a production web server, you need to configure a few things.
+I have found using mod_wsgi with an Apache2 web server to be most convenient, because it does not interfere with other scripting laguages (as mod_python does, as far as I know), and you do not need to handle server processes as you would when using FastCGI.

-If you want to use Lighttpd, you should have a look at the lighttpd section at the end of this page.
+If you want to use Lighttpd, you should have a look at the :ref:`lighttpd section <en_web_server_lighttpd>` at the end of this page.

 .. note::
    Before you start, please do check that the *db* directory (in which the